• Skip to primary navigation

 Gnocchi alla Romana in a single serving baking dish

-The first time I made these gnocchi alla Romana, was actually the first time I had eaten them.
+The first time I made gnocchi alla Romana, was actually the first time I had eaten them.
 However, it wasn’t the last!
-They have become a firm family favourite!
-I love potato gnocchi, but they aren’t always very light.
+These baked semolina gnocchi have become a firm family favourite!
+I love traditional potato gnocchi, but they aren’t always very light.

 History